CodeFromAnywhere/typerepo/README.md

 ![](./screen-recording-2022-11-24-at-185502.mp4)

+# What's to come

-✅ **Web3 first** from the ground up, typerepo was built to support decentralised systems and peer to peer as a first-class citizen
+🟠 **Web3 first** from the ground up, typerepo was built to support decentralised systems and peer to peer as a first-class citizen

 ![](./readmemd.wav)